Alec12/portfolio/README.md

     - Potential applications include combating misinformation in media, aiding companies like Meta in protecting users, and supporting the music industry in distinguishing AI-generated works to align with copyright regulations.

   - **Data Visualization Project** _(In Progress)_
-    - Designed a web-based interactive dashboard to explore trends in public datasets (e.g., COVID-19, housing prices), integrating D3.js and Plotly for dynamic visualizations.
+    - Designing a web-based interactive dashboard to explore trends in housing prices datasets, integrating D3.js and Plotly for dynamic visualizations.
-    - 	Focused on user-centric insights by combining data storytelling techniques with predictive analytics, enabling better decision-making for non-technical stakeholders.
+    - 	Focusing on user-centric insights by combining data storytelling techniques with predictive analytics, enabling better decision-making for non-technical stakeholders.

   - **Predictive Analysis for Kickstarter Campaigns, Machine Learning & Data Analytics**
-    - In a team of five engineers, evaluated 300,000+ Kickstarter projects using NLP and web scraping techniques (i.e. Bag of Words, Beautiful Soup) to extract and process campaign descriptions for predictive modeling.
+    - In a team of five engineers, collected and evaluated 300,000+ Kickstarter projects using NLP to extract and process campaign descriptions for predictive modeling.
     - Built an ensemble classification model using Random Forests, Boosting, Stepwise Regression, Logistic Regression, and Neural Network techniques, achieving actionable insights for campaign success prediction and marketing guidance for creators.

   - **Business Planning for Startups (BPS) | Sonoma, CA (Co-Founder) | April 2016 – August 2018**
-    *BPS is a pro-bono consulting organization specializing in launch and growth strategies for startups in the Bay Area
+    &nbsp;_*BPS is a pro-bono consulting organization specializing in launch and growth strategies for startups in the Bay Area_
     - Designed comprehensive startup launch plans that include long-term objectives, implementation strategies, and industry/competitor analysis for key stakeholders in companies like River Rock Casino and Lucas Marketing & Media
     - Analyzed current and forecasted startup growth patterns to set revenue milestones, marketing strategies, and pro-forma income statements based on current company assets

 ### Technical Skills
-  - **Languages:** Python, R, SQL, D3 (JavaScript)
+  - **Languages:** Python, R, SQL, D3, JavaScript
-  - **Developer Tools:** Kubernetes, Docker, Git, CI/CD (e.g. GitHub Actions)
+  - **Developer Tools:** Kubernetes, Docker, Git, CI/CD
   - **Technologies/Frameworks:** TensorFlow, PyTorch, Scikit-learn, Keras, Hugging Face Transformers, NLTK, spaCy, LightGBM
   - **Cloud Platforms:** AWS(SageMaker, Lambda, EC2), GCP (Vertex AI, BigQuery), Microsoft Azure, Databricks, Snowflake